-We spent over a week in the Blue Mountains hiking every day.
+We spent over a week in the Blue Mountains, New South Wales.
 We tried to do as many hikes as possible.
 The Blue Mountains have a nice variety of hikes ranging from a one hour walk to multi-day treks.
 Some trails are in massive canyons, some to flowing waterfalls, and others to desolate peaks.
 Whether visiting for one day or a week these walks will keep you entertained.
-The list below is the best hikes in the Blue Mountains.
+The list below is the best hikes in the Blue Mountains, Australia.

 Top Five Hikes in the Blue Mountains